AH3laly/ProDocs/README.md

 - When a user login to his account, all projects from any site will be available in my Projects menu.
 - Any user can post comment on (Project, Story, Article)
 - We will export whole project to PDF in the near future.
+- Create users (Invitation through Email)
+- Create Projects
+- Create Story (Project contain one or more Stories)
+- Create Articles (Story contain one or more articles)
+- We use Markdown Editor to create article content
+- Assign Users to Project

 # Use Cases: